nitro41992/splitting-sucks/docs/app_navigation_redesign.md

     }
 ```

-This model:
+**Key Aspects of the Data Model:**

-- Stores raw cloud function outputs directly without transformation.
-For `assign_people_to_items`, the structure shown above is the target detailed format.
-The current `assign_people_to_items` cloud function (which remains unchanged for now) might output a more generic `Map`.
-The client application may need to transform this raw data, or this detailed structure will be implemented in a future update of the cloud function.
+*   **Raw Function Outputs:** Initially stores direct outputs from existing Cloud Functions to ensure backward compatibility and minimize immediate backend changes.
+For `assign_people_to_items`, the structure shown is the target detailed format.
+The current cloud function might output a more generic `Map`; the client application may need to adapt this, or the function will be updated later.
-- Maintains backward compatibility with existing functions
-- Links data to the corresponding image and user
+*   **User-Centric:** All receipt data is linked to a specific user.
-- Includes minimal metadata for list display and search
+*   **Metadata for Efficiency:** Includes essential metadata (`status`, `restaurant_name`, `people`) for list display, filtering, and search functionalities on the "Receipts" screen.

-- Stores reference to a pre-generated thumbnail for fast loading in lists
+**Caching, Persistence, and Scalability:**

+This strategy is designed for both a responsive UI and scalable data management, avoiding hacky solutions by clearly defining when data is cached versus persisted:

+1.  **In-Modal Caching (Performance):** While a user is actively in the workflow modal, data (e.g., OCR results, user edits to items, assignments) is cached in memory.
+This allows for instant screen transitions and interactions within the modal without constant database reads/writes.
+This maintains the current workflow's performant caching.
+2.  **Auto-Save to Firestore (Data Integrity & Drafts):**
+    *   **After Cloud Function Calls:** Results from each Cloud Function (`parse_receipt`, `transcribe_audio`, `assign_people_to_items`) are immediately saved to the corresponding fields in the Firestore `receipt` document.
+    *   **After User Edits:** Any modifications made by the user within a step (e.g., editing item names/prices in Review, correcting transcriptions, changing assignments) are also saved to Firestore, updating the relevant fields (`parse_receipt`, `transcribe_audio`, `assign_people_to_items`, `split_manager_state`).
+    *   **On Workflow Exit (Draft Creation):** If the user explicitly saves and exits the modal, or exits the app mid-workflow, the **current in-memory cached state of the entire workflow is persisted to Firestore**.
+The `metadata.status` is set to "draft".
+This ensures no data loss and allows the user to resume seamlessly.
+This is a critical step for scalability, as it prevents re-processing from scratch if a user returns to a draft.
+3.  **`receiptId` Consistency:** A consistent `receiptId` is used throughout the workflow (from initiation in the modal to all Firestore operations) to ensure updates are applied to the correct document.
+4.  **Scalability Benefits:**
+    *   Reduces redundant AI function calls by saving intermediate results.
+    *   Allows users to resume complex splits without starting over, improving user satisfaction.
+    *   Firestore's scalability handles the storage of individual receipt documents efficiently.

+**Preserving User Edits:**

+The data model and persistence logic ensure all user modifications are saved:

+*   **Receipt Item Edits:** Changes to item names, prices, quantities in the Review screen update `parse_receipt`.
+*   **Transcription Edits:** Corrections to transcribed text update `transcribe_audio`.
+*   **Assignment Modifications:** Changes to people, item assignments, shared/unassigned items, and sharing proportions update `assign_people_to_items` and potentially `split_manager_state`.
+*   **Final Calculation Adjustments:** Modifications to tax, tip, etc., update `split_manager_state`.

-### Guidance for `functions/main.py` (Pydantic Models)
+**Guidance for `functions/main.py` (Pydantic Models):**

-Given the updated data model for `assign_people_to_items` and the requirement to keep existing Firebase Functions unchanged initially, consider the following for your Pydantic models in `functions/main.py`:

-1.  **Existing Function Outputs (e.g., `assign_people_to_items` function):
-    *   The current `assign_people_to_items` cloud function will continue to output its existing data structure (likely a generic `Map` or a simpler Pydantic model).
-    *   Pydantic models used for the *response* of this specific function should *not* be changed yet to maintain compatibility with any current consumers.
+(This subsection remains largely the same as your previous version, detailing how Pydantic models should evolve, ensuring current functions are not broken while new structures are adopted for storage.)

+1.  **Existing Function Outputs:** Current Cloud Functions (e.g., `assign_people_to_items`) continue outputting their existing data structure.
+Pydantic models for *responses* of these specific functions should *not* change yet.
-2.  **Client-Side Handling (Flutter App):
-    *   When the Flutter app saves receipt data to Firestore (either as a draft or a completed receipt), it will save the `assign_people_to_items` field in the *new, detailed structure* outlined in the data model above.
+2.  **Client-Side Handling (Flutter App):** The Flutter app will save data to Firestore (drafts or completed receipts) using the *new, detailed structure* for fields like `assign_people_to_items`.
+When reading, it expects this new structure.
-    *   When the app reads receipt data from Firestore, it should expect `assign_people_to_items` to be in this new, detailed structure.

-3.  **New or Updated Functions Reading from Firestore:
-    *   Any *new* Cloud Functions, or existing functions that are *updated* to process receipt documents from Firestore (e.g., a function for final processing, aggregation, or data migration), will need Pydantic models capable of parsing the *new, detailed structure* of the `assign_people_to_items` field as stored in Firestore by the app.
+3.  **New/Updated Functions Reading from Firestore:** Any *new* Cloud Functions, or existing ones updated to process stored receipt documents, will need Pydantic models reflecting the *new, detailed structure* as stored by the app.
-    *   For example, if a function reads a `/users/{userId}/receipts/{receiptId}` document, its Pydantic model for that document should reflect the new `assign_people_to_items` structure.

-4.  **Pydantic Models for the New Structure:**
+4.  **Pydantic Models for New Structure (Conceptual):**
-    *   When you are ready to update the `assign_people_to_items` function itself, or for new functions that will produce/consume this detailed structure, you can use Pydantic models like the following (conceptual example):

     ```python
     from typing import List, Dict, Any
     from pydantic import BaseModel, Field

     class ItemDetail(BaseModel):
         name: str
         quantity: int

     class SharedItemDetail(BaseModel):
         name: str
         quantity: int
         people: List[str]

-      class AssignPeopleToItemsNewOutput(BaseModel): # New model for the detailed structure
+    class AssignPeopleToItemsNewOutput(BaseModel):
         assignments: Dict[str, List[ItemDetail]] = Field(default_factory=dict)
         shared_items: List[SharedItemDetail] = Field(default_factory=list)
         unassigned_items: List[ItemDetail] = Field(default_factory=list)
     ```

-This approach allows the Flutter app to immediately benefit from the richer data model for `assign_people_to_items` stored in Firestore, while existing Cloud Functions remain operational.
-Future updates to Cloud Functions can then adopt the new Pydantic models as they are developed or refactored.

-## Implementation Approach

-### Minimal Changes Strategy

-1. **Reuse Existing Screens**: Keep all existing workflow screens with their current logic
-2. **Simple Container Change**: Wrap workflow in a modal container instead of tabs
-3. **Transform Navigation**: Convert bottom tabs to a step indicator with the same functionality
-4. **Add Persistence**: Save function outputs to Firestore without transformations
-5. **Update Receipts Screen**: Create a simple list view of stored receipts

-### Efficient Image Handling

-1. **Thumbnail Generation**:
-   - Generate a smaller thumbnail version when the receipt image is first uploaded
-   - Store the thumbnail in Firebase Storage alongside the original
-   - Save reference to both original and thumbnail in the receipt document

-2. **Image Caching**:
-   - Implement local caching for thumbnails using Flutter's `cached_network_image` package
-   - Pre-cache visible thumbnails in the receipt list for instant loading
-   - Use a memory cache for recently viewed receipts to reduce storage operations

-3. **Lazy Loading**:
-   - Load thumbnails as needed when scrolling through the receipt list
-   - Only load full-resolution images when viewing receipt details

-### Auto-save Workflow

-1. After each cloud function returns data, immediately store in Firestore:
-   - Save `parse_receipt` results after OCR
-   - Save `transcribe_audio` results after voice recording
-   - Save `assign_people_to_items` results after assignments
-   - Save final calculations in `split_manager_state`

-2. After any user edits, update the corresponding data:
-   - When user edits receipt items in the Review screen
-   - When user modifies the transcription text
-   - When user changes assignments (adding/removing people, changing item assignments)
-   - When user adjusts shared items or unassigned items
-   - When user modifies final calculations (tip, tax, etc.)

-3. **If the user exits the modal workflow (e.g., by navigating back to the Receipts screen or closing the app) before completion, the current cached state of the workflow will be persisted to Firestore.
-The `metadata.status` will be set to "draft", allowing the user to resume later.**

-4. Use a consistent `receiptId` throughout the workflow to update the same document

-### Preserving User Edits

-The data model and persistence approach fully supports user edits at all workflow stages:

-1. **Receipt Item Edits**: When a user edits items in the Review screen (names, prices, quantities), these changes will be saved to Firestore, updating the `parse_receipt` results with the user-modified values.

-2. **Transcription Edits**: If a user corrects or modifies the transcription text, the updated text will be stored in the `transcribe_audio` field, preserving these changes.

-3. **Assignment Modifications**: All changes to people and item assignments, including:
-   - Adding or removing people
-   - Changing which items are assigned to which people
-   - Moving items between assigned, shared, and unassigned categories
-   - Adjusting sharing proportions

-   These will all be captured in the `assign_people_to_items` field and the `split_manager_state`.

-4. **Final Calculation Adjustments**: Any modifications to tax, tip, or other calculations will be reflected in the stored `split_manager_state`.

-This ensures that all user input and customizations are preserved when resuming a draft or viewing a completed receipt.

-## Key Implementation Tasks

-1. **Navigation Structure**
-   - Create 2-item bottom navigation (Receipts and Settings)
-   - Add receipt list screen
-   - Add floating action button

-2. **Workflow Container**
-   - Create modal container for the 5 existing workflow screens
-   - Convert tab navigation to step indicator
-   - Add save/cancel functionality

-3. **Persistence**
-   - Implement auto-save after each cloud function call
-   - Create service methods to retrieve and update receipts
-   - Add security rules for user data protection

-4. **Receipt Management**
-   - Implement receipt list and detail views
-   - Add edit and delete functionality

-## Security Considerations

-1. **Firestore Rules**: Ensure users can only access their own receipts
-2. **Secure Deletion**: Properly handle account and data deletion
-3. **Authentication**: Maintain secure auth flow in Settings section

-## Cloud Function Development and Deployment Strategy
+This allows the Flutter app to use the richer data model in Firestore immediately, while Cloud Functions evolve.

+### 2.3.
+Efficient Image Handling

+To ensure fast loading and a smooth experience, especially on the "Receipts" list:

+1.  **Thumbnail Generation:** Generate a smaller thumbnail when the receipt image is first uploaded.
+Store it in Firebase Storage alongside the original.
+References to both are saved in the receipt document.
+2.  **Image Caching (Local):** Use Flutter's `cached_network_image` (or similar) for local caching of thumbnails.
+Pre-cache visible thumbnails in lists.
+Use a memory cache for recently viewed full receipts.
+3.  **Lazy Loading:** Load thumbnails on-demand when scrolling.
+Load full-resolution images only when viewing receipt details.

+## 3. Implementation Roadmap & Best Practices

+### 3.1.
+Guiding Coding Principles

+Development should adhere to best practices to ensure a high-quality, maintainable, and scalable application:

+*   **Non-Duplication (DRY - Don't Repeat Yourself):** Abstract common logic into reusable functions, services, and widgets.
+*   **Reusability:** Design components (UI and logic) to be adaptable for different contexts.
+For instance, the existing workflow screens should be reused within the new modal container with minimal changes.
+*   **Clean Code & Readability:** Write clear, concise, and well-documented code.
+Break down large code files and complex widgets into smaller, manageable units.
+*   **Modularity:** Structure the codebase into logical layers (UI, services, state management, models) to improve separation of concerns.
+*   **Testability:** Write code that is easy to test, including unit tests for logic and widget tests for UI components.
+*   **Scalability:** Design with future growth in mind, particularly for data handling and asynchronous operations.
+The described caching and persistence strategy is a core part of this.
+*   **No Hacky Solutions:** Avoid temporary fixes or workarounds that compromise code quality or long-term stability.

+### 3.2.
+Key Implementation Tasks

+1.  **Navigation & Core UI Shell:**
+    *   Implement the 2-item Bottom Navigation Bar (Receipts, Settings).
+    *   Create the main "Receipts" screen (list view, search/filter placeholders).
+    *   Add the global Floating Action Button for initiating the receipt workflow.
+2.  **Workflow Modal Implementation:**
+    *   Develop the modal container to host the existing 5 workflow screens.
+    *   Implement the step indicator navigation within the modal.
+    *   Ensure smooth transitions between steps, leveraging existing screen logic.
+    *   Implement "Save & Exit" (to draft) and "Cancel" functionalities.
+3.  **Firestore Persistence & Services:**
+    *   Develop service methods for creating, reading, updating, and deleting receipt documents in Firestore.
+    *   Implement the auto-save logic:
+        *   After each Cloud Function result is received by the client.
+        *   After user edits within each step of the workflow.
+        *   Crucially, on modal exit (saving the complete cached state as a draft if not completed).
+4.  **Receipt Management Features:**
+    *   Populate the "Receipts" screen list with data from Firestore (drafts and completed).
+    *   Implement receipt detail view.
+    *   Enable editing of "draft" receipts (re-opening the modal pre-filled with stored data).
+    *   Implement delete functionality for receipts.
+5.  **Image Handling:**
+    *   Integrate thumbnail generation (client-side or via a new lightweight function if necessary).
+    *   Implement image uploading to Firebase Storage (original and thumbnail).
+    *   Set up local image caching and lazy loading in the UI.

+## 4. Cloud Function Development and Deployment Strategy

+(This section remains largely the same as your previous version, detailing local testing with Emulator Suite, dedicated Firebase projects, dev workflow, promotion to production, version control with Git, environment configuration, and managing function changes, including the handling of dynamic prompts.)

 To manage changes to Cloud Functions effectively and avoid impacting the production environment, the following strategy is recommended:

 1.  **Local Development and Testing (Firebase Emulator Suite):**
     *   Utilize the Firebase Emulator Suite for local development and testing of Cloud Functions ([Firebase Documentation](https://firebase.google.com/docs/functions/get-started#emulate_execution_of_your_functions)).
     *   This allows you to run and debug your functions, including those triggered by Firestore, Authentication, and HTTP requests, on your local machine.
+The **Emulator UI (usually at `http://localhost:4000`)** provides a way to inspect and manage emulated services like Firestore.
     *   **Testing Prompts and Configuration:** If your functions fetch dynamic configurations (like prompts for AI services that dictate JSON structure, as managed by `config_helper.py`), you will also run the emulators for the services hosting this configuration (e.g., Firestore Emulator, Remote Config Emulator).
         *   You will need to **seed these emulated services with the development/test versions of your prompts/configurations**.
 These test configurations should align with any local changes to your Pydantic models or other code that expects specific structures.
         *   The Firebase SDKs used in your functions (and `config_helper.py`) will automatically connect to these emulated services when the emulators are active, ensuring your local tests use your local configurations.